toyota4227/Digitalized-Enrollment-System/README.md

 DILAG, RIKIEL.

-This is the IMPLEMENTATION OF DIGITALIZED ENROLLMENT SYSTEM AT ASIAN INSTITUE OF COMPUTER STUDIES - BACOOR
+This is the IMPLEMENTATION OF DIGITALIZED ENROLLMENT SYSTEM AT ASIAN INSTITUTE OF COMPUTER STUDIES - BACOOR

 to run the system, simply install the files then, drag and drop the files to add a new project in NetBeanse IDE to see and access the system.